nokogerra/home-lab-ca/roles/revoke_certificate/readme.md

 # Common names of certificates to be revoked
 # be careful, if you define this variable,
-# all certificates with specified CNs will be revoked
+# all VALID certificates with specified CNs will be revoked
+# alredy revoked certificates with such CNs will be ignored
 revoke_certificate_cn:
   - "vasyan.nokogerra.lab"
   - "taras.nokogerra.lab"

 # Serial numbers of certificates to be revoked
-# The certificate must be valid (V), you can check it in /ca/db/index
+# The certificate MUST BE VALID (V), you can check it in /ca/db/index
 # of the issuer.
 In case it is already revoked (R), the task will fail.
 revoke_certificate_serial:
   - "05125D1517AFEF75EF7C281C9DDE4D8977532A8C"